Mistakes didn’t happen in his world. Miracles did.

 ‘Was that Spanish you were speaking?’ he asked after they had been walking for a few minutes.

-‘Yeah, sorry, it just slips out when I’m a bit, um … stressed.’
+‘Yeah, sorry, it just slips out when I’m a bit, um…stressed.’
 Ella rubbed her finger along her ragged thumbnail then filed it across her teeth.
 ‘I’m Spanish,’ she continued.
 ‘Well, half.
 My dad’s Spanish.
 Never met him, the waste of space.
 My mum’s English.’
 She turned to him but he didn’t respond.
 ‘I’ve only lived in London a few months.
-I was bought up in Spain, in the south.
-We moved to England after she married Richard Fantz.’
+I was brought up in Spain, in the south.
+We moved to England after Mum married Richard Fantz.’
 She slowed down.
 ‘You not heard of him?
 He owns a bunch of hotels.’

 He kept his pace and Ella quickened hers to catch up.

 ‘OK, well, he’s beyond loaded, and now my mum’s turned into a real airhead.
 Would have followed him to Mars if he’d asked her.
 I have no idea why I’m telling you this.
 Anyway, she’s a selfish cow.
 I liked it in Spain.
 I could see the sea from my bedroom and it was always sunny.
 You can’t be pissed off when it’s sunny.’

 ‘Why didn’t you stay and go to university in Spain?’ he asked.